Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 enable_cros_media_app &#35;&#35; Enable the CrOS Media App, a native app for viewing media on ChromiumOS, to replace the native Files App views component.
 Breaks non-ChromiumOS builds.
 Should be enabled in ThoriumOS. &#35;&#35; NOTE: Bug filed by me upstream.

 proprietary_codecs &#35;&#35; Enable building ffmpeg with proprietary codecs like H.254, H.265 (HEVC), and FLAC.
 Must be used with ffmpeg_branding = chrome or ffmpeg_branding = chromeos.
 Enabled in Thorium for useability.
+See > https://www.chromium.org/audio-video/

 ffmpeg_branding &#35;&#35; Sets the internal BRANDING header in ffmpeg.
 Must be used with proprietary_codecs = true.
 Options are: "Chromium", "Chrome", and "Chromeos". is_chancie_wancie = true build will override the internal checks that "Chromeos" only be set when building for CrOS, and set it to Chromeos anyway for any platform.